hal/dmr.scala/README.md

 `Symbol`s and an optional list of parameters.
 Each parameter is made up of another `Symbol` and a value.
 Using symbols makes the DSL both more readable and extentable.

-However there's one drawback in using symbols: they cannot contain characters like "-". `'read-resource` is therefore an illegal symbol.
-As most DMR operations and many parameters do contain "-", this library will replace all underscores in a symbol with dashes:
+However there's one drawback in using symbols: when using the short form `'someSymbol` characters like "-" are not allowed. `'read-resource` is therefore an illegal symbol.
+As most DMR operations and many parameters do contain "-", all underscores will be replaced with dashes:

 ```scala
 ModelNode() exec 'read_resource('include_runtime -> true)